mchmarny/mqtt-bridge/README.md

 # mqtt-bridge

-This fully configurable MQTT bridge subscribes to MQTT broker for defined topic and streams messages published to that topic to dynamically defined backend.
-The backend implement a simple `subscribe` pattern and notified when new messages for the defined topic arrive.
+This fully configurable MQTT bridge subscribes to MQTT broker for defined topic and streams messages published to that topic to dynamically defined backends.
+The configured backends subscribe to simple `data` and `flush` events which give them access to the message `topic` and `content` whenever new messages for the defined topic arrive.

 Supported backends: